shipyardapp/Shipyard-Documentation/docs/reference/vessels.md

 ## Additional Notes

-1. A Vessel can only be tied to one Blueprint, one Project, and one Organization.
+1. A Vessel can only be tied to one Fleet, one Blueprint, one Project, and one Organization.
 2. A Vessel's Blueprint or Code type cannot be changed once it is built.
-3. A Vessel's Project cannot be changed once it is built.
-4. A Project Vessel is _not_ version controlled.
-5. A Fleet Vessel _is_ version controlled.
+5. A Vessel is version controlled within its Fleet.
 A Vessel's previous configuration within a Fleet is viewable in the Fleet's [Version Control](fleets/version-control.md) tab.

 ## Learn More